Crosscutting Concepts Disciplinary Core Ideas Earth & Space Science Is Lesson Plan NGSS Science and Engineering Practices Elementary Grade 4

 Say, "Let's see if we can use topographic maps in our area to plan a trip!"
-Have students return to the United States Geologic Survey TopoView website using the first link.
-Type in the name of the city, town, or village where your students attend school or live.
+Have students return to the U.S. Geological Survey TopoView website using the first link.
+Type the name of the city, town, or village where your students attend school or live.
 Decide as a group the starting point of your trip and what kind of trip you will take, by foot or by bicycle.

-Allow students to share out the trips they have planned.
+Allow students to share the trips they have planned.

 If students are able, with adult supervision, have them follow the trip they made and take pictures or video along the way to share.